Shokram16/Idle_Slayer_Mods/Enhanced_Divinities/README.md

 Then I'm here to help you once and for all!

-With Enhanced_Divinities, a single prestige will grant you 99,999 DP instantly!
+With Enhanced_Divinities, you can configure your settings to either max the level of the prestiging minion or a custom level!

 *(This may affect the user experience.)*

-This patch modifies the prestige action, setting your minion’s level to 100,000, allowing you to obtain thousands of DP effortlessly.
+This patch modifies the prestige action, alterating your minion’s level, allowing you to obtain thousands of DP effortlessly.